jcreason/brewninja/README.md

 Please use the [issues](https://github.com/jcreason/brewninja/issues) page to file bugs or requests.</i>

 ##How to Run
-BrewNinja must compile and run on real Raspberry Pi hardware.
+BrewNinja should be compiled and run on real Raspberry Pi hardware.
-It will run on other hardware, however, the [Pi4J](http://pi4j.com/) library that it depends on requires the Pi's architecture and IO pins, so the features of the program are severely limited.
+The project will compile on other hardware, however, it uses the [Pi4J](http://pi4j.com/) library which requires the Pi's architecture.
+This means that when running on another architecture, the features of the program are severely limited.

 ###Requirements
 - Raspberry Pi<br/>